dara-roeen/CPTDara/README.md

 # CPTDara
-This is a program made by the best programming language ever which is Java.
+This is a program made in the best programming language ever which is Java.
 You find in this program an extensive and fun spin on video poker games.